 - The EIS was completed in April 2002.
-The final selection was a preferred alternative 1 2 combination that conforms to existing laws and regulations and best balances public uses of shoreline for recreational opportunity, public safety, and environmental protection.
-3 Along with the completion of the EIS, a 2002 Shoreline Management Plan for Greers 4 Ferry Lake was issued.
-5 A second suit was filed in federal court by Save Greers Ferry Lake, Inc. and Arkansas 6 Nature Alliance.
-In September 2004 a summary judgment was filed by the United States 7 District Court.
-8 9 An updated version of the Shoreline Management Plan for Greers Ferry Lake went into effect in December 2004.
-10 11 The Shoreline Management Plan for Greers Ferry Lake will be reviewed at least once every five 12 years, in accordance with regulations in place at the time of the review.
-Rezoning requests will 13 not be accepted or considered in future reviews.
-14 15 16 The Greers Ferry Project Office annually assesses the Shoreline Management Plan for Greers 17 Ferry Lake in accordance with the "Annual Assessment of the Shoreline Management Plans (SMP) for Little Rock District Lakes".
-These assessments may serve as the Five-Year 18 Review/Update providing there are no major issues or changes needed to the plan.
-The 19 20 assessment will consider any revision to the Little Rock District's operating policy on shoreline management, changes in recreational use patterns on the project, amount of available Limited 21 22 Development Area's (LDA), and other pertinent shoreline factors.
-23 24 Considering the 2002 EIS (Case No.1 1:02CV00064 WRW, Section V. Conclusion, page 34), the maximum number of docks that will be allowed on Greers Ferry Lake is 506 (Alternative 6 25 26 Revised Preferred Alternative Maximum Potential of Dock was 521: USACE was enjoined from issuing permits to 15 docks that did not meet the established criteria, therefore reducing the 27 potential maximum number of docks to 506).
-28 - 29
+The final selection was a preferred alternative combination that conforms to existing laws and regulations and best balances public uses of shoreline for recreational opportunity, public safety, and environmental protection. - Along with the completion of the EIS, a 2002 Shoreline Management Plan for Greers Ferry Lake was issued. - A second suit was filed in federal court by Save Greers Ferry Lake, Inc. and Arkansas Nature Alliance.
+In September 2004 a summary judgment was filed by the United States District Court. - An updated version of the Shoreline Management Plan for Greers Ferry Lake went into effect in December 2004.

+The Shoreline Management Plan for Greers Ferry Lake will be reviewed at least once every five years, in accordance with regulations in place at the time of the review.
+Rezoning requests will not be accepted or considered in future reviews.

+The Greers Ferry Project Office annually assesses the Shoreline Management Plan for Greers Ferry Lake in accordance with the "Annual Assessment of the Shoreline Management Plans (SMP) for Little Rock District Lakes".
+These assessments may serve as the Five-Year Review/Update providing there are no major issues or changes needed to the plan.
+The assessment will consider any revision to the Little Rock District's operating policy on shoreline management, changes in recreational use patterns on the project, amount of available Limited Development Area's (LDA), and other pertinent shoreline factors.

+Considering the 2002 EIS (Case No.1 1:02CV00064 WRW, Section V. Conclusion, page 34), the maximum number of docks that will be allowed on Greers Ferry Lake is 506 (Alternative 6 Revised Preferred Alternative Maximum Potential of Dock was 521; USACE was enjoined from issuing permits to 15 docks that did not meet the established criteria, therefore reducing the potential maximum number of docks to 506).

-30 2.2 Project History
+2.2 Project History

-32 Greers Ferry Lake is a major component of a comprehensive plan for water resource

-33 development in the White River Basin of Arkansas and Missouri.
-The project is located in the

-34 scenic Ozark Mountain region of north central Arkansas in Cleburne and Van Buren counties

-35 (Figure 2.1).
-The lake area extends in a westerly direction upstream from the dam approximately in the five-reservoir system constructed in the White River Basin for flood control, hydropower
+Greers Ferry Lake is a major component of a comprehensive plan for water resource development in the White River Basin of Arkansas and Missouri.
+The project is located in the scenic Boston Mountain region of north central Arkansas in Cleburne and Van Buren counties (Figure 2.1).
+The lake area extends in a westerly direction upstream from the dam approximately 50 miles into Cleburne and Van Buren Counties, Arkansas.
+The reservoir collects drainage from 1,146 square miles of an area upstream of the dam.
+Greers Ferry Lake is the last reservoir located in the five-reservoir system constructed in the White River Basin for flood control, hydropower generation, and other project purposes.

-36 50 miles into Cleburne and Van Buren Counties, Arkansas.
-The reservoir collects drainage from

-1,146 square miles of an area upstream of the dam.
-Greers Ferry Lake is the last reservoir located in the middle by a quarter mile wide channel called the "Narrows".
+Greers Ferry Lake appears to be two bodies of water-one lying north of the other and connected in the middle by a quarter mile wide channel called the "Narrows".
 The surrounding terrain is rocky and rugged with vertical changes in elevation of more than 600 feet.
-The 306.3 miles of shoreline lie within Cleburne and Van Buren Counties and the perimeter of the lake is almost
+The 306.3 miles of shoreline lie within Cleburne and Van Buren Counties and the perimeter of the lake is almost entirely wooded with a cover of mixed shortleaf pine and upland hardwoods.